richard-austin/security-cam/README.md

 ffmpeg connects to a camera RTSP output and converts that to fmp4 which can optionally include the audio stream. ffmpeg feeds the input to the media server with an http stream while the media server supports web socket connections through which the media streams are read.
-The media streams are also available through http connections which are used when recordings are made.
+The media streams are also available through http connections which are used for recording.

-nginx provides access to this through the same port as the Web Back End (https port 443).
+###### nginx provides access to this through the same port as the Web Back End (https port 443).

-The Media Server is written in go (golang) and cross compiled for the ARM 64 architecture of the Raspberry pi.
+###### The Media Server is written in go (golang) and cross compiled for the ARM 64 architecture of the Raspberry pi.
 ### Wi-Fi Setup Service
-Runs as a Linux service as root user.
+Runs as a root Linux service.
 It is a web application written in Python, used to list Wi-Fi access points, list the NVR's LAN IP addresses and set up the NVR Wi-Fi and credentials.
 It also stops and starts the media server, recording service and the motion service during and after configuration updates.

 ### Camera Recordings Service
+Records a section of video in response to an FTP image upload from a camera.
+The ftp upload is to a specific path which the Camera Recordings Service uses to determine which camera to initiate a recording on.
+The path corresponds to the cameras cameraID.
-This is an FTP server to which cameras can be set up to ftp an image file when they detect motion.
-In response to receiving the image file, this server starts recording from the appropriate (http output) stream on the media server, making a recording of minimum length 30 seconds, but extended by a further 30 seconds when another image file is FTP'd before a recording is completed.
+Recordings are of minimum length 30 seconds, but extended by a further 30 seconds whenever a further FTP upload is received before the recording is complete.

-Use of the Camera Recordings Service is configurable from the cameras configuration page and is an alternative to the recording being triggered by the Motion service.
+###### Cameras which can ftp an image on detecting motion may use this service.
+The camera ftp client should connect to port 2121 on the NVR with credentials user and password 12345.
+The remote directory should be set to the camera ID (camera*n* as appropriate).
 ### Motion Service
 Provides motion detection and recording. <a href="https://github.com/Motion-Project/motion">Motion</a> is a third party project.
-On this NVR, Motion can detect and record motion on one stream (usually the lower resolution stream to keep CPU usage down) and trigger a recording on another (usually the higher resolution) stream so that recordings in both resolutions are made.
+On this NVR, Motion can detect and record motion on one stream of each camera, (usually the lower resolution stream to keep CPU usage lower) and trigger a recording on another (usually the higher resolution) stream so that recordings in both resolutions are made.

-Configurable from the cameras configuration page.
+###### Configurable from the cameras configuration page.
+You can select either FTP or Motion Service triggered recording or none for any camera, but not both together.
 ### nginx
 nginx (https://nginx.org/en/linux_packages.html) is a reverse proxy through which client access to all the NVR services are accessed through a single port (443).
 An additional port (446) provides access to the proxy host for the camera admin web pages.